Kalvar/ios-KRKmeans-Algorithm/README.md

 {
     //Two dimesional K-Means, the data set is (x, y) KRKmeans *_krKmeans = [KRKmeans sharedKmeans];

+    // Set to use 2 points of Euclidean Distance method that performance is better _krKmeans.dimensional = KRKmeansDimensionalTwoPoints;

     //It means A sets. ( and the centers will be calculated here. ) [_krKmeans addSets:@[@[@1, @1], @[@1, @2], @[@2, @2], @[@3, @2], @[@3, @1]]];